mathkimchi/singularity/DEVLOG.md

 doesn't listen to traversal shortcuts, it can be sent to the ancestor that does, and there can be some global.)
 But, that is not an MVP feature.

+2026-08-10 11:30PM

+I think I can just treat the surface spawned event very similarly to spawn child request inside the nodular applets.
+For demo, I don't care how they are placed organizationally, but for the actual thing, I'll probably combine this with a check for focus and pass down to focused child.

+I think I should have a sonamu client for each wl surface.
+I mean, that's what the old really slow system was already doing, so the difference is that the old system had a wl server per each sonamu wayland applet but now the bulk of processing is done centrally and the sonamu applet is just a wrapper so wl apps can be in hierarchies and stuff.

+2026-08-11 05:40PM

+Right now, nodular applet is doing it's own thing, so I might have to redo it.
+Previously, I treated the nodular events as a seperate set of events and requests than the UI ones.
+But the standard events system (which I am basing the new protocol for) is an extension of the UI events.

+I think it's time to make applets actually use the event loop and the new system.

+2026-08-11 06:25PM

+I made the applets actually use standard events and resolved errors, but now I'm getting a panic instantly.